Skin school, Skincare

 It acts as an antioxidant, neutralizing the damaging free radicals that cause aging.

-Reduces wrinkles
+Reduces Wrinkles

 In aging skin, niacinamide improves the surface structure and smoothes out wrinkles.
 The data shared in a scientific article published in the International Journal of Cosmetic Science is impressive.
 According to this study, 50 women aged between 35 and 60 applied a moisturizing cream containing 5% niacinamide to half their faces for 12 weeks.
 The results of the research are inspiring.
 In the study, after 12 weeks, a significant improvement was observed in the fine lines, wrinkles, texture, and hyperpigmentation spots on the cream-applied side of the face compared to the other side.

-Improves sallowness
+Improves Sallowness

 Apart from its anti-wrinkle and lightning effects, niacinamide also achieves many other benefits, including improvements in skin sallowness (yellowing) and elasticity.
 5% topical niacinamide applied daily over 12 weeks has improved skin texture, red blotchiness, skin sallowness, and skin elasticity in 2 separate trials on Caucasian women.
 A moisturizing lotion containing 4% niacinamide has also been demonstrated to improve skin texture and tone evenness in a trial on Indian women.